Aryan-Lade/QR-Code-Generator/README.md

 ## Libraries

-The app loads the following browser libraries from CDNs:
+The app uses a local browser bundle for QR generation:

 - qrcode for QR generation
 - html5-qrcode for webcam scanning